bekaheni/Backup-Status/DEPLOYMENT.md

     gunicorn --workers 3 --bind 0.0.0.0:8000 app:app
     ```
     *   `app:app` refers to the `app` Flask instance inside your `app.py` file.
-    *   This will start Gunicorn on port 8000, accessible from any IP.
+    *   This will start Gunicorn on port 8000, accessible from any IP address that can reach your server.

+    **Firewall Note for Direct Gunicorn Testing:**
+    To access Gunicorn directly from your browser on `http://YOUR_SERVER_IP:8000` for this test, your server's firewall (e.g., `ufw`) must allow incoming connections on port 8000.
+    If you are using `ufw`, you can temporarily allow port 8000 *before running the Gunicorn command above* by executing:
+    ```bash
+    sudo ufw allow 8000/tcp
+    sudo ufw status # To verify the rule is added
+    ```
+    Remember that the main application will later be accessed via Nginx (e.g., on port 81 as configured in Section 6), so this port 8000 rule is primarily for this direct Gunicorn test.
+Nginx will communicate with Gunicorn internally on port 8000 (or 127.0.0.1:8000 as set in the systemd service).

-    *   You can test this by navigating to `http://YOUR_SERVER_IP:8000` in a browser.
+    *   After ensuring port 8000 is open and Gunicorn is running, you can test by navigating to `http://YOUR_SERVER_IP:8000` in a browser.
-    *   Press `Ctrl+C` to stop Gunicorn.
+    *   Press `Ctrl+C` to stop Gunicorn after testing.

 ### 6. Set Up Nginx as a Reverse Proxy